Find the perfect storage for your loved ones with our holiday gift guide! Shop now

 How the Cloud Maturity Model (CMM) Helps

-• Define goals and develop a solid cloud strategy
+• Defining goals and developing a solid cloud strategy.

-• Determine target maturity levels to enable cloud use cases that match business objectives
+• Determining target maturity levels to align cloud use cases with business objectives.

 Achieving Cloud Maturity: 4 Stages of Transformation